These tips don’t only apply to individual workers, but also managers and team leaders.

 8) Use a Planner

 In addition to making to-do lists, get into the habit of using a calendar or planner.
-Get in the habit of using a planner to write down and keep track of deadlines, appointments, and meetings.
+Use a planner to write down and keep track of deadlines, appointments, and meetings.

 I use a planner to log all tasks and activities, whether I am working remotely or, under normal circumstances, out and about.
 Plan the work and work the plan.